Robert Craig, K2 Survivor, Author and Educator, Dies

 Bob Craig was originally from Seattle, where his life of climbing and skiing began in the Cascades.
 He was a park ranger and guide on Rainier, and “made a number of impressive climbs in Alaska and on Mount Rainier,” the American Alpine Club website notes.
 He also established routes on Long’s Peak in Rocky Mountain National Park.
 A onetime president of the American Alpine Club, he was the first to miss his own inaugural board meeting: He was off leading the 1983 American-Tibetan Everest West Ridge Expedition.

-He was witness to another of global mountaineering’s most famous tragedies, in 1974, when he traveled to the Soviet Union as co-leader of American representatives to an international meet in the Pamirs, where eight Soviet women mountaineers died in storm after summiting Peak Lenin.
+He was witness to another of global mountaineering’s most painful tragedies, in 1974, when he traveled to the Soviet Union as co-leader of American representatives to an international meet in the Pamirs, where eight Soviet women mountaineers died in storm after summiting Peak Lenin.
 High winds destroyed their cotton tents, and they lacked shovels to dig snow caves.
 Some could have saved themselves but would not leave their weakened companions.
 Craig reproduced their last radio messages in his haunting yet beautiful book Storm and Sorrow in the High Pamirs.
 It later served as the basis for a television movie.

 Craig had studied biology and philosophy, graduating from the University of Washington and receiving a PhD from Columbia University.
 In 1953 he became executive director of the Aspen Institute for Humanistic Studies, and secured funding to establish the Aspen Center for Physics in 1961.